xiaomabiji/AppFlowy-Web/README.md

 >Features listed below are available in AppFlowy desktop and mobile applications (<a href="https://appflowy.io/download">Download</a>).

 Q1 2025:
-- Search, publish pages, templates
+- Templates
-- Favorte pages
+- Favorite pages
+- Import and export markdown files
 - More document features incl. simple table and column layout
 - AI Chat and AI Writer